Managing Patients With Hip Fracture

 A. Assess for malnutrition on admission using a standardized screening tool.

-B. Consult registered dietitian for comprehensive assessment if malnourished or if the patient is unable to tolerate the diet.
+B. Consult a registered dietitian for comprehensive assessment if malnourished or if the patient is unable to tolerate the diet.

 C. Screen for dysphagia and refer to a speech or occupational therapist if dysphagia is suspected.